Moomins07/100-days-of-code/log.md

 **Today's Progress**: I completed sub-sections 85 & 86.
 'Holding Current Score' and ' Resetting the Game'.

 **Thoughts**: In 'Holding the Current Score', I have begun to comment my code more in a way that I'm breaking down what I want the function to do in steps before I start adding code.
 The rest of the lecture was mostly coding logic and refactoring our code.
 I also used a Boolean here for the first time to disallow the user from interacting with the game when a winner is declared.
 'Resetting the Game' was more of a coding challenge than it was a lecture as I was required to code the conditions to bring the game back to its 'starting conditions'.
 It was during this lecture that I declared empty global variables for the first time due to scope.

+### 07-JavaScript in the Browser: DOM and Events Fundamentals   [COMPLETE]

+### 08-How JavaScript Works Behind the Scenes   [START]

+## Day 48: June 11, 2022

+**Today's Progress**: I completed sub-sections [87, 88 (Section intro and roadmap)], 89, 90 and 91.
+'A High-Level Overview of JavaScript', 'The JavaScript Engine and Runtime' and 'Execution Contexts and The Call Stack'.

+**Thoughts**: I am excited to further my understanding and knowledge of JavaScript with the upcoming theory lectures, but there was a lot of information to retain during these lectures.
+In 'A High Level Overview of JavaScript' the lecturer briefly explains a variety of topics related to the functionality of JavaScript, such as what 'high level' means.
+Progressively in the following two lectures, sections 90 and 91, the lecturer begins to explain the topics mentioned in the first lecture in greater detail.
+I am using flash cards to help retain the information that I have learned during these lectures.
+I definitely have a better understanding as to how JavaScript works behind the scenes, I just hope I remember all of the information!